 EFL - ESL activities and games for teaching stative verbs

 An ESL lesson plan for teaching stative verbs to intermediate level students.
 It contains a lead-in activity, several classroom activities, a game and a list of suggested free ESL resources from around the web.
 The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.

 Use the board work below to introduce your students to the basic rules that apply to stative verbs.
 Step through each usage and elicit a list of example verbs.